hadley/adv-r/Computing-on-the-language.md

 plot(x, sinx, type = "l")
 ```

 Look at the labels on the axes!
 How did R know that the variable on the x axis was called `x` and the variable on the y axis was called `sinx`?
-In most programming languages, you can only values of the arguments provided to functions, but in R you can also access the expression used to computing them.
+In most programming languages, you can only access values of the arguments provided to functions, but in R you can also access the expression used to computing them.
 Combined with R's lazy evaluation mechanism this gives function authors considerable power to both access the underlying expression and do special things with it.

 Techniques based on these tools are generally called "computing on the language", and in R provide a set of tools with power equivalent to functional and object oriented programming.
 This chapter will introduce you to the basic ideas of special evaluation, show you how they are used in base R, and how you can use them to create your own functions that save typing for interactive analysis.
 These tools are very useful for developing convenient user-facing functions because they can dramatically reduce the amount of typing required to specify an action.